codelingo/docs/docs/clql.md

     !name: “String”
 ```

 Negating a fact does not affect its siblings.
-This query finds all string methods that use an if statement, but don’t use a foreach statement:
+The following query finds all String methods that use an if statement, but don’t use a foreach statement:

 ```
 <cs.method: